 Slack Notification Setup

 Here is where you set up your notifications if you choose to use Slack.
-During this setup you can add the name of the bot and choose the channel for your team.
-You will be able to set these up also per notice, overriding the global settings.
+During this setup you can add the name of the bot and choose the channel for your team and the webhook URL.
+You will be able to set these up also per notice, overriding the global settings and you can test it here.

 Creating a New Advanced Notice in WooCommerce